Bayesian Structural Learning with Parametric Marginals for Count Data: An Application to Microbiota Systems: Simulation study

-We compare the following three approaches.
-Firstly, we consider our own method, a Gaussian copula graphical model with discrete Weibull marginals, defined by Equation (\ref{dw_linkfun}) and that we abbreviate to \texttt{DWGM}.
-We run the Bayesian inferential procedures for 10k iterations for each marginal and 500k iterations for the structure learning (Algorithm \ref{alg:BDMCMC}), and set the priors as specified in the description of the method.
-Secondly, we consider the Bayesian Gaussian copula graphical model (\texttt{GCGM}) for ordinal data of \cite{mohammadi17}, implemented in the R package {\tt BDgraph}.
-We use 500k iterations also in this case and the same prior specifications.
-In the absence of covariates, the \texttt{GCGM} method is similar to our approach, the only difference being the (non-parametric) empirical marginal distributions used in \texttt{GCGM} versus the parametric distributions with an unbounded support for the marginals in \texttt{DWGM}.
-Clearly, being non-parametric, \texttt{GCGM} does not allow the explicit inclusion of covariates in the marginals.
-Thirdly, we consider the parametric approach of \cite{cougoul19}, implemented in the R package \texttt{rMAGMA}, which uses zero-inflated negative Binomial distributions for the marginals, with a constant dispersion parameter for each marginal and a mean dependent on the covariates.
+In a third simulation study, we evaluate the robustness of \texttt{DWGM} to count data simulated with negative Binomial marginals.
+We consider a similar setting to the first simulation, i.e., one binary covariate, a constant dispersion parameter $\phi=0.5$ and a mean $\mu$ dependent on $X$, with $\log(\mu(x) = \theta_0+\theta_1x$, with $\theta_0$ drawn from a N(0,0.1) and $\theta_1$ from a N(2,0.01) across the $p$ variables.
+As with the second simulation, we fix $n=100$, $p=50$ and a link inclusion probability equal to $0.2$.

+We compare our proposed method with a Gaussian copula graphical model with negative Binomial regression marginals, implemented in the R package \texttt{rMAGMA} \citep{cougoul19}.
 As well as using a different distribution for the marginals, inference in \texttt{rMAGMA} is conducted using a frequentist paradigm and, in addition, it does not make use of the extended rank likelihood approach.
 Indeed, the fitted marginals are used to transform the data into the latent variables by taking the mean of the interval, i.e., $z_{ij}=\Phi^{-1}\Big(\dfrac{F_j(y_{ij}-1)+F_j(y_{ij})}{2}\Big)$, and then graphical lasso is used on the transformed data.

-We evaluate the performance of the methods in terms of the area under the associated Receiver Operating Characteristic (ROC) curve.
-For \texttt{DWGM} and \texttt{GCGM}, this is obtained by setting cutoffs on the posterior edge inclusion probabilities in Equation \ref{eq:edgeprob}.
-For \texttt{rMAGMA}, which is based on penalised inference, the ROC curve is constructed across the path of solutions generated by the tuning penalty parameter.
+Figure \ref{fig:sim3} reports the accuracy of the methods in terms of graph recovery (left) and parameter estimation (right).
+For \texttt{rMAGMA}, which is based on penalised inference, the ROC curve is constructed across the path of solutions generated by the tuning penalty parameter, while the Kullback-Leibler is calculated based on the optimal model selected using the stability approach for regulation selection (stars) criterion \citep{liu10}.